ICGC-TCGA-PanCancer/OxoGWrapperWorkflow/README.md

 #### Usage

 1. Ensure that you have a valid download credetial files in `~/.gnos`.
 For more details, see the sections on [download methods](#download-methods).
 2. Ensure that you have a valid git pem file in `~/.gnos`.
+See here, for more details: https://help.github.com/articles/generating-an-ssh-key/
 3. Call the workflow like this (note: you do not have to mount the workflows directory in this case, because the workflow is already inside the container):

 ```